-On the flip side, job loss and unemployment is associated with a variety of negative health effects.
+For millions of Americans, a steady job in safe working conditions means more than simply a paycheck—employment can also provide the benefits and stability critical to maintaining proper health.
+On the flip side, job loss and unemployment are associated with a variety of negative health effects.

 Employers can institute a variety of strategies—including workplace wellness programs, job safety training, and education initiatives—to keep employees healthy and help their bottom line.